IgnisDa/ryot/docs/content/integrations.md

 ### Flow Launcher

+!!! warning

+      This is a community maintained integration.

-The plugin for [Flow Launcher](https://www.flowlauncher.com/) allows you to quickly search your ryot tracker by media category:
+The plugin for [Flow Launcher](https://www.flowlauncher.com/) allows you to quickly search your Ryot tracker by media category:

 ![image](https://imgur.com/gVt9VBd.gif)

-To install, search for "ryot" in the Flow Launcher plugin store.
+To install, search for "Ryot" in the Flow Launcher plugin store.
 Or use `pm install ryot`.

 Refer to the [documentation](https://github.com/bretthysuik/Flow.Launcher.Plugin.Ryot#configuration) for post-install configuration.